joshlee233/WEB-TECHNOLOGIES-CDA404-Assignment1/documentation.md

 The hamburger menu started off a little tricky trying to get it only to appear once the screen was a certain size using media queries.
 Media queries were the main problem, trying to figure out what needed to change when.

 ### How did you test your website/web-application on multiple devices, and what did you find out?
 I used google chrome inspect element to try my website out on different devices.
-By doing this I found out that my card group did not respond correcly to different screen sizes.
+By doing this I found out that my card group did not respond correctly to different screen sizes.
 I also used my mobile phone and computer to try out the website on the different devices.

 ### What informed your design choices?